dodyg/practical-aspnetcore/README.md

     Combines the functionality of ```UseStaticFiles, UseDefaultFiles, and UseDirectoryBrowser```.

   * [Custom Directory Formatter](https://github.com/dodyg/practical-aspnetcore/tree/master/serve-static-files-4)

     Customize the way Directory Browsing is displayed.
+In this sample the custom view only handles flat directory.
+We will deal with more complex scenario in the next sample.

 * **Misc (3)**